hpcuantwerpen/Lmod-UAntwerpen/README.md

 - `redirect=yes`:
   Output to stdout instead stderr

-- `autoSwap=no`, `disableNameAutoSwap=yes`:
-  We try to mimick the behaviour of environment-modules and don't let Lmod to it's swapping magic when changing cluster modules.
-  We basically only want swapping when a module with the same name and version exists.

 - `shortTime=86400`:
   Avoids that Lmod builds a user cache.
 The cache has a valid lifetime